Best Motorcycle Intercom Reviews – Complete Buying Guide and Best Picks for 2018

 Speaking of sound quality, consider if the headset has a way of muting unwanted background noises, for instance, from the engine and other vehicles on the road.
 Most intercoms use ‘Boom Free’ microphones and ABF Noise Cancelling Technology to boost the sound quality.

 Ease of Installation and Use

-Helmets that ship with an onboard intercom don’t involve any complex installation procedures.
+Helmets that ship with an onboard intercom doesn’t involve any complex installation procedures.
 But they can be darn expensive.

-On the other hand, standalone Bluetooth headsets offer 2 options of installing them to your existing helmet.
+On the other hand, standalone Bluetooth headsets offer two options for installing them to your existing helmet.

 Either way, you need to be sure that the gadget is held firmly in place and won’t fall off or require to be adjusted every now and again.

 Importantly, the device should ideally be simple to use.
 Luckily, most manufacturers are working on this, and most of the recent offerings are way much easier to operate than they were a few years back.

 In my opinion, battery life is the second most important feature after audio quality.
 I believe no one fancies to be stuck with a device that can’t hold power for a few hours.

 Fortunately, and as I hinted earlier on, most manufacturers today are making all stops to offer you batteries that last for hours even with continuous use.

 The current standard battery life is 8 hours, but this may be affected by the number and type of features that the headset offers and how you use the device too.